vaibhavhindia/Quantium---Internship-Data-Analysis-Project-/Task - 2/readme.md

 # Task - 2 Experimentation and uplift testing
+Extend your analysis from Task 1 to help you identify benchmark stores that allow you to test the impact of the trial store layouts on customer sales.

+# Skills ( Tools ) you will Use and learn
+1. Data Analysis
+2. Commercial Thinking
+3. Statistical Testing

 ## Here is the background information on your task
 We suggest you complete Task 1 before proceeding with this task.